Pierre Simard - Conductor, Artistic Director, Composer - Vancouver Island Symphony

 In recent years, as resident conductor with the Calgary Philharmonic Orchestra (CPO), his role, along with being responsible for the mainstage classical series, pops and special concerts and outreach, has also returned him to youth programs.
 “I started inventing education shows using the orchestra as the instrument and involving other forms of art, going from Beethoven to Mozart and ending up with Jimi Hendrix.
 I always bring it back to the importance of music.”

-For more information, a formal biography about Pierre Simard and his programs for the 2012-2013 season, visit the Vancouver Island Symphony web site.
+For more information, a formal biography about Pierre Simard and his programs visit the Vancouver Island Symphony web site.